Residential Electrician Career Diploma

-Learn the skills you need to become a Residential Electrician — at home, at your own pace.
+Learn the skills you need for a career as a Residential Electrician – at home, at your own pace.

 There are certain skills you need to begin a career as a Residential Electrician.
 The Penn Foster program helps you learn them quickly and conveniently.
 You’ll get hands-on training in: